pomm.el

 Run M-x pomm to open the transient buffer.

-The listed commands are rather self-descriptive and match the Pomodoro ideology.
+The listed commands are self-descriptive and match the Pomodoro ideology.

 The timer can have 3 states: